Mon – Fri, August 6-10, 2018, 9 AM – 3 PM.

 Location: RFA Lakeside Theater and other downtown locations in Rangeley, Maine.

-Instructors: David Iskowitz of Westerhoff School of Music, Timothy Macek of Howard University, and Erin Smith: Music Instructor at RLRS.
+Instructors: David Iskowitz: Westerhoff School of Music, Timothy Macek: Howard University, Erin Smith: Music Instructor at RLRS.
 Mike Blythe: Guitarist, and Mike Schrader: Retired Music Teacher.
 (Bios below)

 Tuition: $200. for the week (financial aid available); ($50 nonrefundable deposit required upon registration)